lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 > **Did you know?**
 Intel Hub rewards must be unlocked in order.
 In some cases, you may need to exchange for several rewards before you can get the Designer's Reflection.

 Designer Columns can be unlocked by either progressing through the Main Story or using Mysterious Clues.
-Many of the Designer Column rewards include Designer's Reflections, but not all of them do.
-Be sure to check the rewards before unlocking a Designer Column with Mysterious Clues.

-`add images for Intel Hub`

-> **Did you know?**
 Some of the Designer Column rewards may include sets whose clothing pieces or Designer's Reflections you have already obtained using other methods.
 If you are looking for echoes <sup>[1](#echo)</sup> to upgrade your Designer's Reflections and you aren't sure where to obtain them, try looking for its clothing set in the Intel Hub.

+`add images for Intel Hub exchange mysterious clues`

 #### How To Obtain Designer's Reflections From the Intel Hub: